Causal Explanations for Image Classifiers: Evaluation

-While our main interest is in black-box explainability, we have included methods which require access to the model gradient, such as \shap and \ig, and internal model layers, \ie \gradcam.
-We call those tools which require internal access to the model `white-box'; those that require the access to the gradient we term `grey-box', and those that just need the model's classification, we call `black-box'. \rex is a black-box method. \pytorch permits optional access to the gradient, so tools such as \ig require at least some flexibility when calling the model.
-This is not guaranteed with proprietary models: hence our grey-box category.
+While our main interest is in black-box explainability, we have included methods which require access to the model gradient, such as \gs and \ig, and internal model layers, \ie \gradcam.
+This is largely due to the relative paucity of purely black-box \xai methods for image data.

-We use $4$ data sets: \imagenet-1k-mini validation~\cite{imagenet}, ECSSD~\cite{ecssd}, Pascal VOC2012~\cite{pascal-voc-2012}, and a ``Photobombing'' dataset we created.
+We use $4$ data sets: \imagenet-1k-mini validation~\citep{imagenet}, ECSSD~\citep{ecssd}, Pascal VOC2012~\citep{pascal-voc-2012}, and a ``Photobombing'' dataset we created.
 Imagenet1k-mini comes with labels for ground truth.
 VOC2012 has labels and segmentation data.
 ECSSD comprises complex images which come with a human-provided segmentation.
 We created the ``Photobombing'' dataset by inserting black occlusions into \imagenet images, meaning we have the original label and also know the pixel coordinates of the occlusions.
 These occlusions are placed so as not to change the model classification.
 We use the \textsc{torchvision}\footnote{\url{https://pytorch.org/vision/stable/index.html}} implementations of ResNet50, ViT and ConvNext-Large with default weights on all data sets.

 All experiments were conducted using a server running Ubuntu 20.04 with an Nvidia A40 GPU.
-Moreover, all tools were used with default settings.
-For \rex in particular, this means that it performs 20 iterations of the algorithm ($N$ in~\Cref{algo:compositonal_explanation}), with a minimum superpixel size of 10 pixels.
-The pruning strategy for the work queue is ``area'' (the passing mutants are ordered by size) and only one item is kept in the work queue at a time, so we only refine the smallest passing mutant.
+All tools were used with default settings.
+For \rex in particular, this means that it performs $20$ iterations of the algorithm ($N$ in~\Cref{algo:compositonal_explanation}), with a minimum superpixel size of $10$ pixels.
+The pruning strategy for the work queue is ``area'' (the passing mutants are ordered by size, smallest to largest) and only one item is kept in the work queue at a time, so we only refine the smallest passing mutant.
 Partitions are created uniformly at random.
 Other strategies and partitioning distributions are available in the configuration.